pobradovic08/PyTR/README.md

 `hostname-ifname.domain.example`

 DNS PTR updater features _Connectors_ for importing and exporting list fo devices or existing PTR lists from/to 3rd party data sources.
+Currently implemented connectors:
+- Observium (requires MySQL database access)

 It also features flexible JSON configuration file for simple implementation of rules for:
-- Ignoring devices or/and interfaces (regexp matching of hostname or ifName)
+- Ignoring devices or/and interfaces (regexp matching of hostname or `ifName`)
-- Ignoring IP addresses (matching prefixes in CIDR notation)
+- Ignoring IP addresses (matching prefixes in CIDR notation — `192.0.2.0/24`)
 - Default and per host community strings (regexp matching of hostname)
 - List of name servers to query
 - List of name servers to update
-- List of domain names to build FQDN from
+- List of domain names to build FQDN with
 - Connector configuration

 ## Device PTR check